leahneukirchen/nq/README.md

 OpenBSD 5.7, FreeBSD 10.1, NetBSD 7.0.2, Mac OS X 10.3 and
 SmartOS joyent_20160304T005100Z.

-The intended purpose is ad-hoc queuing of command lines (e.g. for building several targets of a Makefile, downloading multiple files one at a time, running benchmarks in several configurations, or simply as a glorified `nohup`), but as any good Unix tool, it can be abused for whatever you like.
+The intended purpose is ad-hoc queuing of command lines (e.g., for building several targets of a Makefile, downloading multiple files one at a time, running benchmarks in several configurations, or simply as a glorified `nohup`).
+But as any good Unix tool, it can be abused for whatever you like.

 Job order is enforced by a timestamp `nq` gets immediately when